swiftlang/swift-evolution/proposals/0077-operator-precedence.md

 Precedence equality can only be defined for precedence groups with same associativity.

-Only one declaration of the same operator / precedence group is allowed, meaning that new precedence relations between existing groups cannot be added.
+Only one declaration of the same operator / precedence group is allowed, meaning that new precedence relationships between existing groups cannot be added.

 ### Transitive precedence propagation